li-jiang-yan/xor-logic-gate_ann-tensorflow-keras/README.md

-# ann-xor-logic-gate-training
+# XOR Logic Gate using Artificial Neural Networks
-This endeavors to implement the training of an XOR logic gate using artificial neural networks
+Implemented a neural network using TensorFlow Keras to learn XOR logic gate behavior.
+This repository also features the use of Excel to look at each layer of the trained in detail.

 # Problems using a single multi-layered perceptron in training XOR logic gates
 Unlike OR and AND logic gates, a XOR logic gate is not linearly separable.